carpentries/trainers/powers_responsibilities.md

 * Propose documentation changes for ratification by the Trainer community (see above)
 * Propose and implement documentation changes that do not require ratification by the Trainer community
 * Propose changes to Core Team policies and procedures related to Instructor Training
-* Propose changes to other community practices related to Instructor Training (e.g. Maintainers)
+* Propose changes to policies or practices governed by other subcommunities' leadership that affect Instructor Training (e.g. Maintainers responses to checkout contributions)
 * Oversee changes to Instructor Training curriculum
 * Oversee changes to Instructor checkout requirements
 * Oversee changes to criteria for ranking Open Instructor Training applicants and selection of groups for Sponsored Instructor Training